-The integration is performed numericaly.
-The energy of γ -quantum is sampled according to the Eq.
-(35.21) distribution.
+The energy of $\gamma$ -quantum is sampled according to the Eq.
+(34.21) distribution.

-35.5.2 Discrete photon evaporation
+34.6 Discrete photon evaporation

 The last step of evaporation cascade consists of evaporation of photons with discrete energies.
 The competition between photons and fragments as well as giant resonance photons is neglected at this step.
 We consider the discrete E1, M1 and E2 photon transitions from tabulated isotopes.
 There are large number of isotopes [18] with the experimentally measured exited level energies, spins, parities and relative transitions probabilities.
-This information is uploaded for each excited state in run time when corresponding excited state first created.
+This information is implemented in the code.